Deputy Chief of the Naval Staff (India)

 The Deputy Chief of the Naval Staff (DCNS) is a senior appointment in the Indian Navy.
 The DCNS is a PSO (Principal Staff Officer) at Naval Headquarters in New Delhi.
-The office is held by a Three Star Officer in the rank of Vice Admiral.
-The current DCNS is Vice Admiral Sanjay Mahindru who took over Vice Admiral Ravneet Singh on 1 April 2022.
+The office is held by a Three star officer in the rank of Vice Admiral.
+The current DCNS is Vice Admiral Tarun Sobti who took over Vice Admiral Sanjay Mahindru on 1 October 2023.

 History

 At the time of independence of India on 15 August 1947, the Chief of Staff to the Commander-in-Chief, Royal Indian Navy was the de facto Second-in-command.
 The appointment was held by an officer of the rank of Commodore.
 In 1949, the Chief of Staff was also made Deputy Commander-in-Chief RIN.
 In 1955, the post was re-designated Deputy Chief of the Naval Staff.
 In 1959, the post was upgraded to Two-star rank.
 In 1967, this post was re-designated to Vice Chief of the Naval Staff and then Rear Admiral Sourendra Nath Kohli took over as the first VCNS.